arturopala/traffic-lights-control/README.md

 Each component also consumes, produces or passes TickEvents.

+-   **TrafficSystem**: outermost component, wraps other component and sends TickEvents at intervals

 -   **Light**: the most primitive component of traffic system control taking one of four states sequentially: RedLight, ChangingToGreenLight, GreenLight, ChangingToRedLight

 -   **Group**: set of components amongst which all are changing to the same state in the same time (all becomes Red or all becomes Green)

 -   **Sequence**: set of components amongst which only one can become Green at the same time, the rest have to become Red.

--   **Offset**: component wrapper delaying commands
+-   **TimeOffset**: proxy component delaying commands

--   **Pulse**: component consuming TickEvents and generating ChangeToGreenCommands
+-   **Pulse**: proxy component consuming TickEvents and sends ChangeToGreenCommands

--   **Switch**: component consuming TickEvents and generating alternately ChangeToGreenCommand and ChangeToRedCommand
+-   **Switch**: proxy component consuming TickEvents and sends alternately ChangeToGreenCommand and ChangeToRedCommand

 All statefull components reports StateChangeEvent to the event listener.